 The Commission received two late submissions concerning these new notes, which were adopted by the HSC and approved by the WCO Council.
-One submission (appendix G), dated January 14, 2005, was from the Foreign Trade Association of Southern California ("FTASC"); the other submission (appendix H), dated January 26, 2005, came from the law firm of Sharretts, Paley, Carter & Blauvelt, P.C., on behalf of the Toy Industry Association (TIA).
+One submission (appendix G), dated January 14, 2005, was from the Foreign Trade Association of Southern California ("FTASC"); the other submission (appendix

+H), dated January 26, 2005, came from the law firm of Sharretts, Paley, Carter & Blauvelt, P.C., on behalf of the Toy Industry Association (TIA).

 Both FTASC and TIA expressed concerns about the effect of new note 1(v) to chapter 95 on the classification of imported toys and, in particular, toys put up in sets.
 Specifically, the concern was that, if a toy set contained a component that was excluded from classification in chapter 95 by virtue of note 1(v), that toy set itself might be ineligible for classification in chapter 95.
-In its letter of February 25, 2005 Customs noted that the intent of note 1(v) was not to alter the classification of toys, but to reflect the existing scope of chapter 95 and that "articles principally for the amusement of children or adults will continue to be classified as toys in chapter 95."
+In its letter of February 25, 2005 Customs noted that the intent of Note 1(v) was not to alter the classification of toys, but to reflect the existing scope of chapter 95 and that "articles principally for the amusement of children or adults will continue to be classified as toys in chapter 95".
 The Commission notes that new note 4 to chapter 95 is intended to facilitate the classification of toy sets in chapter 95, assuming that such sets retain the essential character of toys, even if they contain one or more components covered by note 1(v).

-FTASC also noted that the potential for product shifts arising from new note 1(v) to chapter 95 might be inconsistent with certain existing Customs rulings concerning the classification of certain products now treated as "festive articles" of heading 9505.
+FTASC also noted that the potential for product shifts arising from new note 1(v) to chapter 95 might be inconsistent with certain existing Customs rulings concerning the classification of certain products not treated as "festive articles" of heading 9505.
 The concern was that many products now classifiable in chapter 95 could be transferred to other chapters and classified according to their constituent material.

 In its February 25, 2005, letter, Customs acknowledged that certain limited classes of merchandise may be affected by the new note.
 In the case of Midwest of Cannon Falls, Inc. v.
-United States, 6 certain decorative tableware and kitchenware, having utilitarian function and decorated with three-dimensional representations of an accepted symbol for a recognized holiday, were properly classifiable as festive articles in chapter 95 (heading 9505).
+United States, certain decorative tableware and kitchenware, having utilitarian function and being decorated with representations of an accepted symbol for a recognized holiday, were properly classifiable as festive articles in chapter 95 (heading 9505).
 Customs suggested that substantial rate neutrality for these articles might be ensured with appropriate breakouts for them in chapters covering tableware and kitchenware.
-After consideration and consultations, appendix B reflects new subheadings in chapter 98 to provide for duty-free treatment of affected articles, as discussed further below.

 Another case noted by FTASC was Rubie's Costume Company v.
-United States.7 Customs indicated in its letter that the merchandise at issue in that case was "not affected by new note 1(v) as the court ruled that the merchandise...was not "wearing apparel."
+United States.
+Customs indicated in its letter that the merchandise at issue in that case was "not affected by new note 1(v) as the court ruled that the merchandise...was not "wearing apparel".
 As for the third case noted, Park B. Smith, Ltd. v.

-United States, Customs indicated that it was premature to suggest any changes to the tariff, as the decision was on remand to the Court of International Trade and was not final.
+United States, Customs indicated that it was premature to suggest any changes to the tariff, as the case was on remand to the Court of International Trade and was not final.

 Commission staff met with representatives of both TIA and FTASC on February 10, 2005, to discuss these issues.
-Both groups agreed to submit further comments outlining specific product groups that might be shifted out of chapter 95 (where they are now free of duty) and into other chapters where they may become dutiable in 2007 as a result of implementing new notes 1(v) and 4 to chapter 95.
-It was expected that such comments would be submitted directly to the USTR by the end of March 2005; no copies of such comments have been made available to the Commission.
+Both groups agreed to submit further comments outlining specific product groups that might be shifted out of chapter 95 (where they are now duty free) and into other chapters where they may become dutiable in 2007 as a result of implementing new notes 1(v) and 4 to chapter 95.
+It was anticipated that such comments would be submitted directly to the USTR by the end of March 2005.